prawiraadam/online-cv-prawira-adam/README.md

 # online-cv-prawira-adam
-Take home quiz - HTML &amp; CSS CV
+Take home quiz - web programming implementation of HTML and CSS to make an online CV